 - 70% of Americans, including 69% of 18- to 24-year-olds, say they prefer to read print and paper communications rather than reading from a screen. - Two Sides, 2011

 - Millennials overwhelmingly say they prefer paper.
 In fact, 60 out of 66 students preferred paper over computers and mobile devices when studying.
-Even though it is thought that this generation of students may have adapted to new technology, nearly everyone expressed a preference for paper, usually saying they felt they performed better when reading on paper rather than a screen. - Subrahmanyam, K. et al., 2013
+It is often thought that this generation of students may fully adapt wholly to this new technology.
+However, the truth is that nearly everyone still had a preference for paper.
+Some even said that they felt they performed better when reading on paper rather than on a screen. - Subrahmanyam, K. et al., 2013

 - 87% of adult Americans agree that “The main reason companies want to shift customers to electronic delivery formats is to save money, not to be environmentally responsible. - Infotrends, 2013

 - Not everyone is computer savvy or has access to a computer.
 An integrated marketing strategy that includes both print and online components spans preferences and generations, allowing all to get the message. - Verso Corporation, 2015

 - 81% of parents believe it is “very important” that their child read print books, citing the importance of print’s unique sensory and tactile experience. - Zickuhr, K., 2013